emilyrosenberg/worldwide-game/README.md

 ### User stories
 As a new user:
-- I would like to learn more about world geography in a simple and fun way.
+- _I would like to learn more about world geography in a simple and fun way._

 As a returning user:
-- I would like to test my knowledge and learn more.
+- _I would like to test my knowledge and learn even more about world geography._

 ### Structure of the website
 This is a one-page website designed to provide users with a simple geography game that’s easy to enjoy on all types of devices.
 The simplicity of the design, fun questions, and encouraging feedback give a satisfying user experience.